Links

 Naming Components

-The component name, derived from the file name, must contain a hyphen when working with Shadow DOM (see Styling Components).
-This is part of the W3C Web Components standard and is designed to serve as a namespacing mechanism for custom HTML elements.
+The component name, derived from the file name, must include a hyphen to comply with the Shadow DOM specifications (see Styling Components).
+This requirement is part of the W3C Web Components standard to ensure proper namespacing for custom HTML elements.

-A typical best practice is to choose a two to three-character prefix to use consistently across your app or company.
-For example, all components provided by Aurelia have the prefix au-.
+A common best practice is to use a consistent two or three-character prefix for your components.
+For instance, all Aurelia-provided components start with the prefix au-.

-This is what a basic component in Aurelia can look like.
-You would add logic and bindable properties (maybe), but a barebones component is just a class.
+Here's an example of a basic Aurelia component.
+You might add logic and bindable properties as needed, but at its simplest, a component is just a class.

 export class AppLoader {